A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Monitoring Recommendations

-• Enable verbose DNS server logging and forward logs to a SIEM solution
+• Enable DNS diagnostic logging and forward Microsoft-Windows-DNSServer/Analytical events to a central SIEM for retention and analysis.

 How to Mitigate CVE-2020-1350